Gun background checks smash records amid coronavirus fears

 In comparison, 2.64 million checks were conducted in March 2019, more than a million fewer than last month.

+The spikes followed key moments in the U.S. trajectory of the pandemic, starting with the nation's first recorded death on Feb.
+29 and ramping up as a flurry of states closed schools and businesses.
+Then in mid-March, President Donald Trump urged Americans to practice social distancing and warned of a potential recession.

+Of the 3.7 million background checks done last month, about 2.5 million represented firearm sales, an increase of about 85 percent over March 2019, according to estimates from Small Arms Analytics and Forecasting, which analyzes data on the firearms industry.
+Handgun sales increased by about 91 percent, while sales of long guns were up nearly 74 percent, it said in a news release.

-The National Shooting Sports Foundation said gun retailers reported that the overwhelming majority of buyers over the past month have been first-time gun owners.
+Gun retailers reported that the overwhelming majority of buyers over the past month have been first-time gun owners, the National Shooting Sports Foundation said.
 That worries gun-control advocates, who fear first-time buyers will not be able to get the training to safely handle and store their new weapons.

 “We need to prepare for the increased risk of more firearms in untrained hands,” said David Chipman, a retired agent with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, who's now senior policy adviser with the Giffords gun control group.
 "If you didn't think you needed a gun prior to March of this year, you certainly don't need to rush out and get one now.”